agrc/gis.utah.gov/sharing/process/index.md

 Thank you for wanting to share your data with the SGID!
 We've put together a few processes to make sure your datasets are added to the right place.
 We use [issues](https://guides.github.com/features/issues/) in our [Porter](https://github.com/agrc/porter/issues) repository on GitHub to track where a dataset is at in the process and keep an open and transparent record of everything that happened.

-If you're not sure which part of the SGID you should share your data with, check out our sharing [introduction]({% link sharing/index.md %}) for an overview.
+If you're not sure which part of the SGID you should share your data with, check out our sharing [introduction]({% link sharing/index.md %}#join-the-party) for an overview.

+If you've still got questions after reading this, {% include contact.html subject="SGID Data Additions" contact=site.data.contacts.sgid text='reach out to ' hide-punctuation=true %}, or anyone else on the [AGRC team]({% link about/contact/index.html %}).

 ## Contributing Data to an Existing Dataset